robertklep/name.klep.sonoff/APPSTORE.md

 2.0.0 (2018-02-05):
 - Support for Sonoff-Tasmota firmware
-- Power On State settings

 1.3.0 (2018-01-23):
 - Ability to set up a fresh Sonoff device through the Homey desktop app, instead of having to use `curl`

 1.2.0 (2017-12-16):
 - Improved pairing